sizebay/kikaha/kikaha-core/README.md

 ```

-The ```io.skullabs.undertow.standalone.api.DeploymentContext``` class contains a set of methods that helps you to interact with ```io.skullabs.undertow.standalone.UndertowServer``` before and after the service is running.
+The ```kikaha.core.api.DeploymentContext``` class contains a set of methods that helps you to interact with ```kikaha.core.UndertowServer``` before and after the service is running.
 Lets take a look on its main functionalities.

 #### DeploymentContext#register
 It registers a route on Undertow, where: